 The frontiers of CEE are becoming increasingly multidisciplinary, spanning sub-fields of CEE as well as other engineering and non-engineering fields.
 The purpose of this secondary is to provide guidelines for students with interests that do not align with an existing secondary option to develop custom multidisciplinary programs.
-All custom programs must be approved by the student's advisor, the CEE Program Review Committee, and the Associate Head for Undergraduate Programs during the student's junior year in CEE.
+All custom programs must be approved by Assistant Director of Undergraduate Programs and the Associate Head for Undergraduate Programs.

-Recommended: Any recommended Science elective from the existing CEE primaries and secondaries

-Recommended: Core courses relevant to the student's interests
+Science Electives Recommended: Any recommended Science elective from the existing CEE primaries and secondaries Civil Engineering Core Courses Recommended: Core courses relevant to the student's interests

-These courses represent the technical heart of the CEE undergraduate program and provide the majority of required design hours.
+These courses represent the technical heart of the CEE undergraduate program and provide many required design hours.
 Students should consider the following guidelines in selecting advanced technical courses for a custom secondary:

 - Courses selected should provide background technical knowledge and skills needed to address CEErelated problems and processes.
-Students may propose any engineering and non-engineering courses (minimum of 6 hours) at the 300- or 400-levels as long as the total design hours of a student's program plan meets the ABET requirement of 16 hours.
-Students should provide a brief justification for the selection of their courses in the "Explanatory Notes and Comments" section of the academic program plan. - Students may fulfill a portion of this requirement through an independent design project (CEE 497) supervised by a CEE faculty member. - Design hours can be assigned for CEE 497 projects or engineering courses outside of CEE, but cannot be assigned for non-engineering courses.
+Students may propose any engineering and non-engineering courses (minimum of 6 hours) at the 300- or 400-levels if the total design hours of a student's program plan meet the ABET requirement of 16 hours.
+Students should provide a brief justification for the selection of their courses in the "Explanatory Notes and Comments" section of the academic program plan. - Students may fulfill a portion of this requirement through an independent design project (CEE 497) supervised by a CEE faculty member. - Design hours can be assigned for CEE 497 projects or engineering courses outside of CEE but cannot be assigned for non-engineering courses.
 The Associate Head for Undergraduate Program will determine assignment of design hours in consultation with the course instructor.

-5.13 Other Non-CEE Secondary Areas
+5.12 Other Non-CEE Secondary Areas